alex-mazzariol/com.wikispaces.es1011.gamemenu/README.md

 To use the app you should have a real device, since the game uses the accelerometer to move the pad.

 ##The application
-The app is organized as three tabs; the first one is relative to the drink list, drink details and current order.
+The app is organized in three tabs; the first one is relative to the drink list, drink details and current order.
 The second tab enables the user to take a photo of its table number and send it to the waiter, to call him.
 The third tab contains a little game, to entertain the user while he waits for his drinks.

 ###The main TabActivity
 The TabActivity that hosts all other activities is in the GameMenu class.
 It just instantiates the tabs and attaches to them an intent that starts the related activity.